Rameesha-Amir/Lingo-Trail_CodeAlpha/README.md

 2. Open `index.html` in any web browser
 3. Pick a language, browse Vocabulary/Phrases/Grammar, and test yourself in the Quiz tab

-## About
-Built for the CodeAlpha App Development internship (Task: Language Learning App).